amarrocc/arte-profiler/README.md

 evaluator = ProfileEvaluator(
     chart_tif="test_image.tiff",
-    chart_type="DT-NGT2",
+    chart_type="test_chart_type",
     in_icc="my_profile.icc",
-    out_icc="eciRGB_v2.icc",
     folder="output_folder"
 )
 evaluator.evaluate_profile()
 ```

+### Example script

+For more complete API usage scenarios, see the example script [`examples/sample_api_usage.py`](examples/sample_api_usage.py)

 ## Output Reports

 arte-profiler generates a structured PDF report that includes:
-- ΔE₀₀ color accuracy visualization for each patch.
+- ΔE*₀₀ for each patch in a chart
-- A histogram of color differences.
+- A histogram of the ΔE*₀₀ values
-- Compliance checks for Metamorfoze and FADGI guidelines.
+- Compliance checks for Metamorfoze and FADGI guidelines (color accuracy, oecf, white balance).
-- Heatmaps of patch extraction accuracy.
+- An appendix with information relative to the patches values extraction

 ## Dependencies